suhanaayy/Medi_match/README.md

 # **MediMatch: AI-Powered Alternative Medicine Finder**

 MediMatch is a command-line tool designed to suggest alternative medicines for patients when a specific medicine is unavailable.
-Leveraging machine learning techniques like clustering and K-Nearest Neighbors (KNN), MediMatch provides effective recommendations tailored to patient needs.
+Leveraging machine learning techniques like hierarchical clustering using wards method, MediMatch provides effective recommendations tailored to patient needs.

 ## **Features**